Africa ($80).

 1 Sheep or Goat = 1 Qurbani whilst 1 Cow = 7 Qurbani shares (One Qurbani share equals 1/7th of the cow).

 Islamic Relief performs Qurbani as part of our overall seasonal program.
-Therefore, the people who benefit in Ramadan and from our general projects, Insha’Allah, would also benefit from Qurbani.
+Therefore, the people who benefit in Ramadan and from our general projects, Insha’Allah, would also benefit from Qurbani

 This allows us to focus our efforts and help the same people to improve their lives, rather than providing small amounts of help occasionally but not achieving great successes.